FuhgJan/AdaptiveMIVor/README.md

 # AdaptiveMIVor
 The Monte Carlo-intersite Voronoi (MiVor) adaptive scheme is an adaptive sampling technqiue for ordinary Kriging.

 The following library provides a Matlab implementation of the MiVor algorithm.
-For tests of the method three different test cases with different degrees of complexity are provided within this framework.
+In order to show applicability of the method three different test cases with different degrees of complexity are provided within this framework.

 ## Getting Started